ariary/cfuzz/README.md

   -to, --timeout            command execution timeout in s.
 After reaching it the command is killed. (default: 30) -i, --input               provide stdin
-  -if, --stdin-fuzzing      fuzz sdtin instead of command line
+  -if, --stdin-fuzzing      fuzz sdtin instead of command line -m, --spider              fuzz multiple keyword places.
+You must provide as many wordlists as keywords.
+Provide them in order you want them to be applied
 ```

 ### Displayed field